 Coffee farming supports more than 25 million farming families in around 50 countries, but commercial cultivars are already being influenced by climate change.
 Kew is studying the effects of climate change on coffee and undertaking research to support wild coffee conservation.
 Understanding the potential use of wild coffee species could help commercial production and the supply of coffee in the future, particularly in terms of combating pests and diseases and adaptation to environmental change.

-Make the gift of seed adoption and give a loved one this unusual Father's Day surprise gift.
+Make the gift of seed adoption and give the special person in your life this unusual and quirky Christmas gift.